mscwilson/mscwilson.github.io/_posts/2021-02-01-walkthrough-chitter-orm.md

 It will confirm that it made the table.

 ### Model classes with ActiveRecord NB naming is important
-/There is no need to write any database accessing code with ActiveRecord./ But, it relies on the naming convention discussed [here](https://edgeguides.rubyonrails.org/active_record_migrations.html#migrations-and-seed-data) I think.
-Specifically, the /model classes have to be named in singular and the db tables the same but plural/.
+<strong>There is no need to write any database accessing code with ActiveRecord</strong>.
+But, it relies on the naming convention discussed [here](https://edgeguides.rubyonrails.org/active_record_migrations.html#migrations-and-seed-data) I think.
+Specifically, the <strong>model classes have to be named in singular and the db tables the same but plural</strong>.

 Here's the Post class which will be for accessing and wrapping info from the posts table.
 ```ruby
 # in post.rb